ieguana/ieguana/README.md

 ## Hi there 👋

-- 📖 Minecraft mod translator
+- 📖 Minecraft mod translator to German for mods like BOP, BWG and its addon, etc
-- 💬 Ask me about everything!
+- 💬 Feel free to ask me about everything on the [issues tab](https://github.com/ieguana/ieguana/issues)!
 - 😄 Pronouns: he/him